imhicihu/open-journal-system-ojs-project/Procedures/installation.md

 	- `registry/locale/en_US`
 	- `plugins/[plugin category]/[plugin name]/locale`, where applicable
 * New locales must also be added to the file `registry/locales.xml`.
 Edit accordingly
 * Verify character encoding (preferred `utf-8` format).
-Run these command from the terminal
+In a way, we’re storing utf8 data in a utf8 database.
+Therefore, run these command from the terminal
 * ![code.png](https://bitbucket.org/repo/rpybXp8/images/3542055665-carbon.png)
+* We are ensuring that the OJS `config.inc.php` settings match the data and `db` settings
-* clear it off comments your css file
+* Clear it off comments your css file

+## Maintenance
+* Verify your webserver error log
-*
+* Verify your file permissions
+* Check your memory limit on your `PHP` settings.
+It’s normally set at `8mb` by default, but OJS need at least `16mb` set to run properly.
+You can find a `memory_limit` configuration directive in your server’s `php.ini` config file.